amwebexpert/etoolbox/README.md

 ## Project detail

-This project is originaly a fork of [React-TypeScript-Electron sample with Create React App and Electron Builder](https://github.com/yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder)
+This project is originaly a fork of [React-TypeScript-`Electron` sample with Create React App and `Electron` Builder](https://github.com/yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder)

 Also bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with `--typescript`option.
 On the top of it, the following features have been added with relatively small changes:

-* TypeScript supports for Electron main process source code
+* TypeScript supports for `Electron` main process source code
-* Hot-reload support for Electron app
+* Hot-reload support for `Electron` app
-* Electron Builder support
+* `Electron` Builder support

 ### Project directory structure